QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction to Quantum Computing

+\ed{The diagrammatic representation from Fig.~\ref{fig:Example_BasicSeqComp} extends naturally to \textit{quantum circuits} for the general case of several qubits \rl{\cite<see, e.g.,>{Coecke_Kissinger_2017_TextBook,Coecke_2022_QuantumInPictures}} -- the different qubits are represented as parallel wires, and their evolution may now involve boxes with more than one input and output wire seeing as the evolution will generally involve interaction amongst the qubits.
+An example is shown in Fig.~\ref{fig:Example_circuit}, where 5 qubits are prepared in an initially uncorrelated state of all $\ket{0}$ states and then evolve through a sequence of unitaries.
+The overall diagram represents the output state, i.e. the state after the evolution happened, at which point the qubits may be measured or may keep evolving further. }

+The example quantum circuit in Fig.~\ref{fig:Example_circuit} contains all the kinds of gates \rl{that make appearance in this paper:} the Hadamard gate $H$ is a specific single qubit unitary transformation; similarly, the quantum CNOT gate in $(ii)$ is a specific two-qubit unitary transformation; the gate $Rx(\beta)$, denotes a parameterised unitary, namely for every $\beta \in [0, 2 \pi]$ it is an $X$-rotation by angle $\beta$; and finally, there is the controlled $Z$-rotation gate in $(i)$, a component of which is a $Z$-rotation gate $Rz(\delta)$ by angle $\delta \in [0, 2 \pi]$. \rl{Note that knowing the precise definitions of these gates as specific linear maps is irrelevant to understanding the rest of this work, all one needs to know is that the symbols $H$, $Rx(\beta)$ etc. refer to the sorts of maps as just described.
+For the sake of completeness, however, Fig.~\ref{Fig_Def_Basic_gates} gives their definitions in terms of what the respective linear map does to each basis vector.}

-On the one hand, such a quantum circuit captures the structure of the overall linear map evolving the respective qubits, where parallel `triangles' and parallel boxes are to be read as tensor products of states and unitary maps, respectively, and sequential `wiring up' of boxes as composition of linear maps.
+\ed{So on the one hand, a quantum circuit captures the structure of the overall linear map evolving the respective qubits, where parallel `triangles' and parallel boxes are to be read as tensor products of states and unitary maps, respectively, and sequential `wiring up' of boxes as composition of linear maps.
 Hence, a circuit as a whole represents the application of a linear map to a vector, computing the systems' overall state at a later time -- in other words, it is simple linear algebra and can be viewed as tensor contraction of complex valued tensors that are represented by the gates.

-On the other hand, a circuit can conveniently also be seen as a list of abstract instructions for what to actually \textit{implement} on some quantum hardware in order to make, say, some photons\footnote{The basic physical object used as a qubit varies vastly across different quantum computers.} undergo, physically, the corresponding transformations as prescribed by the gates of the circuit.
+On the other hand,} a circuit can conveniently also be seen as a list of abstract instructions for what to actually \textit{implement} on some quantum hardware in order to make, say, some ions\footnote{The basic physical object used as a qubit varies vastly across different quantum computers.} undergo, physically, the corresponding transformations as prescribed by the gates of the circuit.